 Quick Answer

-Before an acquirer structures any bid, the banker diagnoses the target's anti-takeover defenses.
-Three impediments are named by the outline (shareholder rights plans, staggered boards, control-share statutes), plus two related statutory traps (fair-price statutes and business-combination "freeze" statutes).
-A friendly bid with board approval before the threshold is crossed avoids all of the statutes; a hostile bid has to plan around them.
+Before structuring any bid, the banker diagnoses the target's anti-takeover defenses.
+The outline names three impediments (shareholder rights plans, staggered boards, control-share statutes) plus two related statutory traps (fair-price and business-combination statutes).
+Board approval before the threshold is crossed can prevent the state-law statutes from applying, but coverage, timing, and statute-specific exceptions still control.

 The defenses come from three different sources: board-level documents (rights plans), corporate charters (staggered boards), and state statutes (control-share, fair-price, business-combination).
 Each operates on a different trigger and has a different way of being neutralized.